IBM/ibmi-oss-docs/docs/yum/README.md

 There is NO WARRANTY, to the extent permitted by law.
 ```

 If you want to make your `PATH` setting permanent, add the above line to your `$HOME/.profile`.
-You can do this easily like so.
+You can do this easily (from a shell) like so.

 ```
-$ echo 'PATH=/QOpenSys/pkgs/bin:$PATH' >> $HOME/.profile
+echo 'PATH=/QOpenSys/pkgs/bin:$PATH' >> $HOME/.profile
+export PATH
 ```

 ## Installing additional software